-high-level, opposite of the structured languages are assembler and machine language.
-The terms 'assembly language' and language' used 'machine are often is there although interchangably, difference.
+The opposite high-level, of the structured languages are assembler and machine The terms 'assembly language' and language. language' 'machine are often interchangably, although there is difference.
 Programming in machine language is accomplished when hexadecimal or binary data is loaded into the computer byte-by-byte (e.g. entering the Monitor by CALL -151 and inputting '300: A9 OA ...').
 When computers were in their infancy, this was the only option available.
 This form of programming can only be intelligible to people who think like a computer.
 To us lesser mortals, writing a program in machine language is the ultimate exercise in frustration.
 (An aside: when Steve Wozniak and Steve Jobs first built an Apple I computer, they took it to parties and entered hundreds of hex codes by hand just to load in a program to demonstrate this first Apple's ability.
 Allegedly, DOS was first written this way!)